petewojtczak/DataScience/README.md

 # Data Science
 Python (NumPy, Pandas, Matplotlib, Seaborn, SciPy, Scikit-learn)

-Various concepts and techniques are utilized (including Principal Component Analysis, Pipelines and GridSearchCV) in effort to find the best suited models for two datasets, regarding most common tasks: Regression and Classification.
+Various concepts and techniques are utilized (including Principal Component Analysis, Pipelines and GridSearchCV) in effort to find the best suited models for two datasets, regarding most common tasks: Regression and Classification.<br><br><br>

 Total of 6 estimators are gridsearched in Regression:
   Table of Contents: